STAC About this project

 Document types B = Bill of Complaint.
 Dr = Demurrer.
 A = Answer.
 C = Commission.
 Rn = Replication.
 Rr = Rejoinder.
 I = Interrogatories.
 D = Deposition

 The Problem has been that (unlike the other Star Chamber classes) there are no county names in the lists.
 This means that the local historians have left them untouched and the county record societies have not published them.
 Ascribing a county to every case may change this.
 It is of course not as easy as that; a case may be between two City of London merchants but relate to inheritance (and riotous entry) of a property in Hampshire.
-A large number of Welsh cases have been identified, (A Catalogue of Star Chamber Proceedings Relating to Wales compiled by Ifan ab Owen Edwards, Cardiff U P 1929) and those county names will be included in time.
+A number of Welsh cases have been identified, (A Catalogue of Star Chamber Proceedings Relating to Wales compiled by Ifan ab Owen Edwards, Cardiff U P 1929).